 Akrivia’s new Chronomètre Contemporain is proof of the positive, that the brothers are the real deal.
 The fact that the watches pictured are the first ever prototypes, yet are exceptionally good, reinforce the point.

 Conceived at the suggestion of Singapore retailer The Hour Glass over the course of 2017, the Chronomètre Contemporain is a striking departure from Akrivia’s earlier work.
 The look channels the style of mid 20th century Swiss chronometer wristwatches, boosted by a restrained aesthetic flair on the dial and case.

 While the Chronomètre Contemporain is still an Akrivia watch, the dials will be signed “Rexhep Rexhepi”, since the watch is largely the brainchild of Rexhep, the elder of the two brothers.

 The dials are vitreous enamel, designed in a style that evokes early 20th century watchmaking.
 They are made by Geneva enameller Emaill’Art, a workshop that has done dials for Vacheron Constantin and Laurent Ferrier.
-The proximity of suppliers reflects the Rexhepi brothers’ desire to source as much as possible in Geneva, or do it in-house.
+The proximity of suppliers reflects the Rexhepi brothers’ desire to source as much as possible in Geneva.